 Grade Percentage GPA Descriptor

 A+ 97-100% 4 Exceptional

 A 93-96% 4 Excellent

 A- 90-92% 3.7 Excellent

 B+ 87-89% 3.3 Good

 В 83-86% 3.0 Good

 B- 80-82% 2.7 Good

 C+ 77-79% 2.3 Satisfactory

-C 73-76% 2.0 Satisfactory
+С 73-76% 2.0 Satisfactory

 C- 70-72% 1.7 Satisfactory

-D+ 67-79% 1.3 Minimal Pass
+D+ 67-69% 1.3 Minimal Pass

 D 63-66% 1.0 Minimal Pass

 D- 60-62% 0.7 Minimal Pass

 F <60% 0 Failure

-Academic Honesty
+Academic Integrity

-Horizon uses the University of Saskatchewan definition of plagiarism described as "the presentation of the work or idea of another in such a way as to give others the impression that it is the work or idea of the presenter.
-Adequate attribution is required.
-What is essential is that another person have no doubt which words or research results are the student's and which are drawn from other sources" (Office of the University Secretary, 2012).
-Students are expected to give due recognition to sources from which all substantial phrases, sentences or even ideas are drawn.
+Students learn best when practicing academic integrity.
+A lack of integrity is displayed in acts such as deception, abuse of confidentiality, cheating, inappropriate collaboration, or plagiarism.
+Plagiarism occurs when a student presents the words or ideas of another person or an artificial intelligence (AI) tool in such a way as to give others the impression that it is their own words or ideas.
+In academic writing, there should be no doubt which words or ideas are the student's and which are drawn from other sources or AI.
+Students are expected to submit their own original work and give due recognition to sources from which all substantial phrases, sentences or even ideas are drawn.
 Note also that you may not submit work done in one course to satisfy the requirements of another course (unless both instructors agree beforehand to accept such work).
-See here for examples of plagiarism and further guidelines in the Seminary Student Handbook.
+See here for examples of plagiarism and further guidelines in the <a href="https://examples.com/students